10 Wild Facts About Jumanji

 When it comes to 1990s family movies that offered the perfect mix of adrenaline and anxiety, few films can compete with Jumanji.
 Directed by Joe Johnston, the blockbuster adventure film tells the story of the Shepherd siblings (Bradley Pierce and Kirsten Dunst) who play a magical board game that unleashes a whole swarm of wild animals and natural disasters that can only disappear once the game is finished.
 In the process, they free a man, Alan Parrish (played by Robin Williams), who has been trapped in Jumanji for 26 years.

 Flash floods, rabid monkeys, blood-thirsty tigers, and a ruthless hunter—Jumanji left no terror to the imagination, which is exactly what makes it such a classic.
-Learn more about this unforgettable film with these 10 magical facts about Jumanji.
+As a new version of Jumanji is set to thrill a new generation of moviegoers, we're taking a look back at the movie film that started it all.

 1. SCARLETT JOHANSSON AUDITIONED FOR THE ROLE OF JUDY SHEPHERD.

-In an old, dug-up audition tape, you can watch an 11-year-old Johansson put her lines on tape for the role that ultimately went to Kirsten Dunst.
+In an old, dug-up audition tape, you can watch an 11-year-old Scarlett Johansson put her lines on tape for the role that ultimately went to Kirsten Dunst.
 Perhaps Dunst won the role because of her deep understanding of the character?
-She did once tell the Chicago Tribune in 1995: "Judy's like a normal little girl, but she can't deal with the fact that her mom and dad are dead.
+In 1995, she did tell the Chicago Tribune that, "Judy's like a normal little girl, but she can't deal with the fact that her mom and dad are dead.
 She deals with it through her lies."

 2. THE CONCEPT FOR JUMANJI WAS BASED ON A 1981 PICTURE BOOK BY CHRIS VAN ALLSBURG.